Is the quotient system an ADHD test?

 Ari Tuckman: It is a high-tech version of continuous performance tasks (CPTs), psychological tests that have been around for decades.
 The test gives data to the clinician about the core symptoms of attention deficit hyperactivity disorder: hyperactivity, impulsivity, and inattention.

-How does a person take the test?
+How does a person take this ADHD test?

 AT: She is asked to respond to certain images on a computer screen or to certain sounds, but not to others.
 An adult might be asked to press a button when an eight-pointed star appears on the screen, but not when a four-pointed star is displayed.
-The system has an infrared sensor, which records how often the person moves during the test -- people with ADD/ADHD move more than those without the condition.
+The system has an infrared sensor, which records how often the person moves during the test–people with ADD/ADHD move more than those without the condition.

 Who administers the test, and how long does it take to complete?